mrostron/mr-stats/pidstat/cron/README.txt

 CRON INSTALLATION OVERVIEW
 -----------------

+- download the latest mr-stats zipfile

+  - NB:
+    -  if you pull the master zipfile from github.com, the file comes down as mr-stats-master.zip it will expand to mr-stats-master for convenience, you should rename it to mr-stats  i.e. remove the -master suffix the rename operation is included below assuming you pulled the master from github

-- the pidstat cron implementation has two steps:
+- the pidstat cron installation has two steps:
   - unzip the distribution into the gpadmin home dir (creates a directory named mr-stats/pidstat/cron)
   - copy the cron command into /etc/cron.d on all nodes in the cluster

-- pull the latest mr-stats zipfile

-  - NB:
-    -  if you pull the master zipfile from github.com, the file comes down as mr-stats-master.zip it will expand to mr-stats-master for convenience, you should rename it to mr-stats  i.e. remove the -master suffix the rename operation is included below assuming you pulled the master from github

 - INSTALLATION: see SETUP notes below: one set for master node, another for segment nodes